mjc-school/MJC-School/stage #2/module #4 String/lesson #2. StringBuilder & StringBuffer/content.md

 # StringBuffer (java.lang.StringBuffer)

 ## Overview
 A thread-safe, mutable sequence of characters.
-A string buffer is like a String, but can be modified.
+A string buffer is like a **String**, but can be modified.

 ## The important points about Java StringBuffer are: